batuhanozel20/deathRace/README.md

 8) Models should be improved.

-9) 3 AI controllled car + 1 player's car will be added
+9) 3 AI controllled cars will be added

 10) Race finishing position & time should be saved